qbeyond/terraform-azurerm-alz-rbac/README.md

 The `custom_assignments` input variable allows you to define custom groups and assignments, including the ability to enable Privileged Identity Management (PIM) for the groups.

-TODO: there is currently no stage variable so this module will run into errors when you have no aad premium license.also in certain development enviroments you have to add the skip `skip_provider_registration` flag.
+TODO: there is currently no stage variable so this module will run into errors when you have no AAD premium license.

 **Important**: The `management_groups` variable reuses the structure of the `custom_landing_zone` variable from the [CAF module](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Deploy-Custom-Landing-Zone-Archetypes)